A Chattanooga Weekend – 3 Days in the Scenic City!

 The famed Chattanooga Choo Choo, a must-do during any weekend in Chattanooga.

 Chattanooga curves around a horseshoe bend in the Tennessee River, and is nestled between the western Appalachian’s Lookout Mountain, Signal Mountain, and Missionary Ridge.
 With both indoor and outdoor attractions, lovely scenery in the surrounding area, and no huge crowds, a Chattanooga weekend getaway makes a fun experience for everyone.
-We have put together this Chattanooga weekend itinerary, to appeal to a large base, but well suggest some other things to do in Chattanooga for the more adventurous, near the end.
+We have put together this Chattanooga 3 day itinerary, to appeal to a large base, but well suggest some other things to do in Chattanooga for the more adventurous, near the end.

 Getting to Chattanooga